vaunray09/WHSTechNotes/journal.md

 2.You can put codes on your login and things like that 3.No i have never done such a thing.
 4.Not mentioning person stuff just working on the project

+# November 12, 2024

+Technology/Data analysis
+The technology in football like scoreboards keep track and display the score of the ongoing game.While aslo counting the down and distance while displaying how far the first down is.